Wednesday, June 18, 2025

 By Anthony Caruso III | Publisher

-The Green Bay Packers have hired former Tennessee Titans Offensive Coordinator Matt LaFleur as their new head coach, according to ESPN.
-He replaces Mike McCarthy and Joe Philbin were the Packers head coaches in 2018.
+According to ESPN, the Green Bay Packers have hired former Tennessee Titans Offensive Coordinator Matt LaFleur as their new head coach.
+He replaces Mike McCarthy and Joe Philbin, who were the Packers’ head coaches in 2018.

 McCarthy was fired by the team in December.
 Philbin took over for the final weeks of the season.

-The 39-year-old Mount Pleasant, Michigan native will be the head coach for the first-time in his career.
-He gets one of the top two coveted positions of the 2018 NFL Head Coaching positions availability with the Cleveland Browns position.
+The 39-year-old Mount Pleasant, Michigan native will be the head coach for the first time in his career.
+He gets one of the top two coveted positions in the 2018 NFL Head Coaching positions available with the Cleveland Browns.

 He spent the 2018 season with the Titans.
 With the Titans, he coached starting quarterback Marcus Mariota.